Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 ---
 description: >-
-  If your server is running on BSD (FreeNAS/TrueNAS for example) and you do not want to use virtualisation you can install LANraragi in a jail.
+  If your server is running on FreeBSD (FreeNAS/TrueNAS for example) and you do not want to use virtualisation you can install LANraragi in a jail.
 This process is rather cli heavy and depending on you and your system error prone so it is not recommended for beginners or casual users.
 ---

 # FreeBSD / Jail

-Installing LANraragi on BSD or in a jail is similar to [installing it from source](https://sugoi.gitbook.io/lanraragi/installing-lanraragi/source) with slighly altered dependecies and some extra steps.
+Installing LANraragi on FreeBSD or in a jail is similar to [installing it from source](https://sugoi.gitbook.io/lanraragi/installing-lanraragi/source) with slighly altered dependecies and some extra steps.

 ## Jail creation

 For creating the jail on a regular FreeBSD installation refer to its [documentation](https://docs.freebsd.org/doc/7.3-RELEASE/usr/share/doc/handbook/jails-build.html).

 For creating the jail on FreeNas simply navigate to the jails tab in the webui and click on 'add'.

 ![Jail Overview](../.gitbook/assets/jails.jpg)

 After creating the jail enter it, type ```pkg``` and confirm the next prompt.

 ![Entering a jail](../.gitbook/assets/shell.jpg)

 If you want to install it on the main system itself (which in most cases is not recommended) you can simply skip this step.